-The council is required by legislation to maintain a separate account for the administration of Council Tax and Business Rates income.
+The council is required by legislation to maintain a separate Collection Fund Account for the administration of Council Tax and Business Rates income.
 All income collected from local taxpayers is paid into this account and then distributed to the Council's General Fund, and to the Greater Manchester Combined Authority (GMCA) for the GMCA Mayoral Police and Crime Commissioner precept and the GMCA Mayoral General precept (including fire services).
-The 2022/23 out turn on the collection fund is a deficit of £7.699m a movement of £1.747m from the start of the year.